Filling out a March Madness bracket can be challenging. There are dozens of statistics to research, 68 teams to examine, and only a few days to do it.

 We looked at data from our Bracket Challenge Game from 2011, and compared a bracket that picked using the overall seed rankings against the average brackets that year.
 Here’s how they fared:

-Apart from 2015, seed-based brackets perform much better than average.
-On average, a bracket that picks based solely on the overall seed ranking will net 16.2 points more than the average bracket.
-Since each round is worth 32 points, that’s the equivalent of two correct Final Four picks.
+Yeah, for the most part, it's not even close: Seed-based brackets perform much better than average.
+On average, a bracket that picks based solely on the overall seed ranking will net 19.5 points more than the average bracket (and perform 28.8 percent better).
+Since each round is worth 32 points, that’s the equivalent of two correct Final Four picks and an Elite Eight winner.

 Of course, two of these years stand out and somewhat skew the numbers.

 Those would be 2012 and 2013, when the No. 1 overall seed won the championship.
-Those two (Kentucky in 2012, and Louisville in 2013*) are the only two No. 1 overall seeds to play in or win the title in the past 10 years.
+Those two (Kentucky in 2012, and Louisville in 2013*) are the only two top overall seeds to play in or win the title in the past 10 years.

 Here's how the seed-based brackets correct picks break down by round:

-“It's not worth stressing over trying to get the first couple rounds perfect.
-That's a nearly impossible task.
-But the early missed picks can turn out to be pretty inconsequential if you get the later rounds right.
-In general, it’s better to miss an upset than to predict one, be wrong, and have that winning team go on another two or three rounds – or even worse, to the Final Four.”
+That's a pretty good indication that it's not worth stressing over trying to get the first couple rounds perfect — a nearly impossible task.
+The early missed picks can turn out to be pretty inconsequential if you get the later rounds right.
+In general, it’s better to miss a major upset than to pick one, be wrong, and have the other team go on another two or three rounds – or even worse, to the Final Four.

-We’ve established that you’ll do much better than average.
+We’ve established that you’ll do much better than the average user.
 But that doesn’t mean this is necessarily a good strategy to win your pool.
-For the four years we have full data for — 2014-2017 — the seed-based brackets placed in the 71st percentile on average.
+For the five years we have full data for — 2014-2018 — the seed-based brackets placed in the 72nd percentile on average.

 The 2016 seed-based bracket does the best comparatively, placing in the 86th percentile, despite not picking the champion correctly.